Packing $K_r$s in bounded degree graphs: Acknowledgements

 \subsection{Background}

 In this paper we consider two problems related to clique packings in undirected graphs.
-In particular, finding a maximum-cardinality set of $r$-cliques, for some fixed $r \geq 3$, subject to the cliques in that set being either vertex disjoint or edge disjoint.
-We refer to such a set as a \emph{$K_r$-packing}, and to the two problems as the \emph{Vertex-Disjoint $K_r$-Packing Problem} (\vdkr) and the \emph{Edge-Disjoint $K_r$-Packing Problem} (\edkr).
-Note that $r$ is a fixed constant and does not form part of the problem input.
+Both problems involve finding a maximum-cardinality set of $r$-cliques, in a given undirected graph, where $r$ is a fixed constant.
+We call such a set a \emph{$K_r$-packing}.
+In the first problem, which we call the \emph{Vertex-Disjoint $K_r$-Packing Problem} (\vdkr), the cliques in the $K_r$-packing must be pairwise vertex disjoint.
+In the second problem, which we call the \emph{Edge-Disjoint $K_r$-Packing Problem} (\edkr), the cliques in the $K_r$-packing must be pairwise edge disjoint.
+Note that in both problems $r$ is a fixed constant and does not form part of the problem input.
 If $r$ is not fixed then both problems generalise the well-studied problem of finding a clique of a given size~\cite{GJ79}.
+Note also that if a vertex-disjoint $K_r$-packing has cardinality $|V|/r$ then we refer to it as a \emph{$K_r$-factor}~\cite{guruswami_k_2001}.

-Most existing research relating to either vertex- or edge-disjoint $K_r$-packings covers either more restricted or more general cases.
-Two well-known special cases of $K_r$-packing are \vdktwo, also known as two-dimensional matching; and \vdkthree, for which an associated decision problem is known as \emph{Partition Into Triangles} (PIT) \cite{GJ79}.
+Most existing research concerning vertex- and edge-disjoint $K_r$-packings relates to either special or more general cases.
+For example, a special case of \vdkr is \vdktwo, also known as \emph{Maximum Cardinality Matching}.
+Maximum Cardinality Matching is is a central problem of graph theory and algorithmics~\cite{LP09}.
+A classical result of Edmonds~\cite{Edm65} is that a maximum-cardinality matching can be found in polynomial time.
+Conversely, \edktwo is trivial.

-\vdktwo is a central problem of graph theory and algorithmics.
-A classical result is that a maximum-cardinality two-dimensional matching can be found in polynomial time \cite{Edm65, MV80}. \vdkthree and its associated decision problem have also been the subject of much research.
-In 1975, Karp \cite{Karp75} noted that PIT, i.e.\ deciding whether a give graph contains a $K_3$-packing of cardinality $|V|/3$, was $\NP$-complete.
-In this paper we call such a $K_r$-packing, with cardinality $|V|/r$, \emph{perfect}, although it is sometimes known as a \emph{$K_r$-factor} \cite{guruswami_k_2001}.